 In this research, we consider each Wikipedia edition as a network of articles.
 Each article corresponds to a node of the network and hyperlinks between articles correspond to links of the network.
 For a given network, we can define an adjacency matrix $A{ij}$ .
-If there is a link (one or more quotations) from node (article) j to node (article) i then $A{ij} = 1$ , otherwise, $A{ij} = 0$ .
+If there is a link (one or more) from node (article) j to node (article) i then $A{ij} = 1$ , otherwise, $A{ij} = 0$ .
 The out-degree $k{out}(j)$ is the number of links from node j to other nodes and the in-degree $k{in}(j)$ is the number of links to node j from other nodes.
+The links between articles are considered only inside a given Wikipedia edition, there are no links counted between editions.
+Thus each language edition is analyzed independently from others by the Google matrix methods described below.
+The transcriptions of names from English to the other 23 selected languages are harvested from WikiData (http://dumps.wikimedia.org/wikidatawiki) and not directly from the text of articles.

-To rank the articles of a Wikipedia edition, we use two ranking algorithms based on the article network structure.
-Detailed descriptions of these algorithms and their use for Wikipedia editions are given in [17, 18, 26, 27].
-The methods used here are described in [20]; we keep the same notations.
+To rank the articles of a Wikipedia edition, we use two ranking algorithms based on the articles network structure.
+Detailed descriptions of these algorithms and their use for Wikipedia editions are given in [18, 19, 28, 29].
+The methods used here are described in [21]; we keep the same notations.